savannahnix/alzheimer-prediction/README.md

 - All random seeds set via `RANDOM_SEED = 42` and passed explicitly to all models, CV splitters, and imputers
 - Train/test split is fixed before any model sees data and never touched during HPO
-- Model checkpoints saved after each training run — set `RETRAIN = False` to reproduce results from saved checkpoints without retraining
+- `checkpoints/` is excluded from version control — regenerate by running with `RETRAIN = True`
-- `checkpoints/` is excluded from version control via `.gitignore` — regenerate by running with `RETRAIN = True`
+- ADNI data must not be committed per the ADNI Data Use Agreement — all CSV paths under `tables/` are in `.gitignore`

 ---